andrewkarch/Eleduino-Fan-Controller/README.md

 > sudo nano /etc/rc.local

-Add this line to your /etc/rc.local If you didn't change the working directory (cd) when downloading the script, the directory will be  be /home/pi/Eleduino-Fan-Controller
+Add this line to your /etc/rc.local If you didn't change the working directory (cd) when downloading the script, the directory will be /home/pi/Eleduino-Fan-Controller

 > sudo python /directory/to/fanController.py &

 Reboot and the fan will now turn on if the temperature gets above 45C.
-To change the temperature open the script in leafpad, and change maxTemp to the temperature you want the fan to turn on at in Celcius.
+To change the temperature open the script in leafpad, and change maxTemp to the temperature you want the fan to turn on at in Celsius.